Institution Type:private

 Fees in advance scheme

-Scholarships and bursaries may include the students and covering up to five years of fees for the school and providing a discount on the full fees.
+Scholarships and bursaries may be awarded to students, covering up to five years of school fees or providing a discount on the full fees.

-Immigration (UKVI) determined This charge.
-For existing pupils and those starting in September 2024 and have Child Student Visa, there will be a charge of £550.
+This charge is determined by UKVI (UK Visas and Immigration).
+For existing pupils and those starting in September 2024 who hold a Child Student Visa, there will be a charge of £550.

 Question and Answer